Student Conduct FAQ: For Respondents

 Do I present my own case at the hearing?

 Yes.
 You are responsible for presenting your own case at a hearing.
 Although you may have a member of the university community or an attorney serve as an advocate at your hearing they cannot represent you or speak on your behalf at hearing.

 If a court of law finds me not-guilty or ALL criminal charges are withdrawn, am I still subject to student conduct charges?

 If you are cleared of charges brought against you in a court of law, you will most likely still go through the student conduct process at KU if you are being accused of violating the Student Code of Conduct.
 Remember that university policy is being applied during the conduct process, not the law.

 I am being charged with a crime that occurred off-campus.
 Can I get the proceedings delayed until the criminal matter is resolved?

 The student conduct process at Kutztown University does not attempt to determine whether a student has violated the law; the university is trying to determine whether a student violated university rules and regulations.
 As such, the goals and the means of the criminal justice process and the student conduct process are dissimilar.
 Generally speaking, no delays are given to students to accommodate their interests in the criminal process.
 However, delays may only be granted when it is established to the satisfaction of the Dean of Students Office that such a delay is in the interest in ensuring a fair process for those involved including the Respondent.

 What is FERPA?
 How does it apply?

 The Family Educational Rights and Privacy Act (20 U.S.C. § 1232g; 34 CFR Part 99) is a federal law that protects the privacy of student education records.
 The law applies to all schools that receive funds under an applicable program of the U.S. Department of Education (US Department of Education, Family Policy Compliance Office).
-Student disciplinary records are considered educational records governed under FERPA.
+Student conduct records are considered educational records governed under FERPA.
 For information, visit the KU FERPA page.